hamish/graphfetch/README.md

 TARGET_KEY
 ==========
 A single key is stored on the target object.
-This is the more standard pattern in relational databases where repeated properties are not commonly used. eg invoice_key on Instruction.
+This is the more standard pattern in relational databases where repeated properties are not commonly used.

     class Source(ndb.Model):
     	pass